- Understanding what to include on your dream lakeshore home checklist is essential.

 4. Apply for a mortgage loan

-If you’ll need financing for your lake home, work with your Realtor to get in touch with a mortgage loan officer who can walk you through your options.
-If this is will be your second mortgage, read these tips on securing a loan for a vacation home.
+If you’ll need financing for your lake home, work with your Realtor to get in touch with a mortgage consultant.
+They are able to walk you through the various options of purchasing a lakefront property.

 5. Factor in outside costs

-By planning for these expenses in advance, you’ll ensure that your first year of memories as a lakeshore homeowner will be marked by coffee on the deck and sunset cruises to end the day instead of emergency repair calls.
+By planning for these expenses in advance, you’ll ensure that your first year of memories as a lakeshore homeowner will be marked by coffee on the deck and sunset cruises to end the day, instead of emergency repair calls.

 6. Start the duplications process

 Once your offer has been accepted, it’s time to start planning for the future.
 If your lakeshore home will be a second property, you’ll need to buy duplicates of many household items, including:

 Keep in mind that in some cases, lakeshore home sellers are willing to include furniture, décor and even their kitchen and dining items with the sale.
 This is especially common if the seller isn’t planning to purchase another waterfront home.
 Talk with your agent to determine if this is common in your local marketplace, and how you can incorporate this agreement into the terms of your contract.

-8. Get to know local festivals and customs
+8. Check out local festivals and customs

 You’re about to enjoy your first full summer as a lakeshore homeowner, so make it count.
-Once your closing date looms, start researching local customs and festivals and make sure you’re in town for them.
+Once your closing date approaches, start researching local customs and festivals and make sure you’re in town for them.
 Visit the in-town bakeries, shops and restaurants and ask the proprietors for insider tips on the best places to boat, hike, fish and more.
 Soak it all in — you’re a weekend warrior now!